 Withdrawal Policies

-A withdrawal may have significant implications for financial aid, veteran’s benefits (including housing allowance), health insurance, degree completion, and visa status (for international students).
-Students are responsible for understanding these implications and are encouraged to consult the appropriate academic or student life offices for additional information before withdrawing from the university.
+A withdrawal may have significant implications for university services, including but not limited to financial aid, veterans’ benefits (including housing allowance), health insurance, degree completion, and visa status (for international students).
+Students are responsible for understanding these implications and are encouraged to consult the appropriate academic or student life offices for additional information before withdrawing from the university for any reason.

 Withdrawal for Medical Reasons

-A student who is experiencing significant medical issues that are interfering with their academic and university life may request a withdrawal from all or part of their academic program.
+A student experiencing significant medical issues that interfere with their academic and university life may request a withdrawal from all or part of their academic program.

-A student will need to provide documentation supporting that the student’s health, safety, or academic success has been compromised by a medical issue necessitating the withdrawal.
-If the student has received treatment from a healthcare provider for that medical issue, the provider should be able to provide such documentation to the student.
+Documentation must be provided supporting that the student’s health, safety, or academic success has been compromised, necessitating the withdrawal.
+If the student has received treatment from a healthcare provider, the provider should be able to provide the student with such documentation.

 If healthcare provider documentation is not available, the student should consult with their Associate Dean’s office, academic advisor, or the class instructor regarding what documentation may be provided.